miragejs/ember-cli-mirage/tests/dummy/app/pods/docs/data-layer/fixtures/template.md

 ];
 ```

-This is because Mirage supports arbitrary one-way relationships.

 The convention for hasMany relationship foreign keys is

 ```js
 `${singularize(relationshipName)}Ids`
 ```

+All associations have their own keys, because Mirage supports arbitrary one-way relationships.
+If two associations are inverses of each other, as in the above case, Mirage will keep the keys on each model in sync provided you use the ORM methods.

 As you can see, maintaining foreign keys and keeping them in sync across fixture files can get a little messy, which is why Mirage recommends using factories for most of your data creation.